-Machin e catego ory Premises Type A B1 B2 B3 B4 С D Regional Casino A,B,C 25 x No of gaming tables, whichever is less.
-(Casino Otherwise permission is as for large Casino) Large Casino B,C and d D, excep ot B3A.
-Ma No of gaming tables, whichever is less.
-(Large Casino ast one gaming table) Small Casino B,C and D exc cept B3A.N Maximum of 80 mach ines or 2 x No of gaming tables, whichever is less.
-Pre-2005 Act Casinos (no machine/ table ratio) Maximum of 20 machines categories B to D or C or D machines instead(except B3A) Betting premises and tracks occupied by Pool Betting Maximum of 4 machines categories B2 to D not to include B3A Bingo Premises catego B4 mac 20% of num gar mac tum of 8 bry B3 or chines or the total ber of ming hines, ver is the No limit on category C or D machines
+Machin Machine category Premises Type А B1 B2 B3 B4 С D Regional Casino A,B,C and D, except B3A.
+Maximum of 1250 or 25 x No of gaming tables, whichever is less.
+(Casino must have at least 40 gaming tables.
+Otherwise permission is as for large Casino) Large Casino B,C and D, except B3A.
+Maximum of 150 or 5 x No of gaming tables, whichever is less.
+(Large Casino must have at least one gaming table) Small Casino B,C and D except B3A.Maximum of 80 machines or 2 x No of gaming tables, whichever is less.
+Pre-2005 Act Casinos (no machine/ table ratio) Maximum of 20 machines categories B to D or C or D machines instead(except B3A) Betting premises and tracks occupied by Pool Betting Maximum of 4 machines categories B2 to D not to include B3A Bingo Premises catego B4 mac 20% of num gar mac tum of 8 ry B3 or chines or the total ber of ming hines, ver is the No limit on category C or D machines

-Adult Gaming Centre Maximum of 4 category B3 or B4 machines or 20% of the total number of gaming machines, whichever is the greater No limit on category C or D machines Family Entertainment Centre (with Premises Licence) No limit on category C or D machines Family Entertainment Centre Gaming Machine Permit D Club Gaming Permit B3A, B4, C and D 3 total Cat B3A machines are lottery only machines which are only permitted in members clubs and miners welfare institutes.
+Adult Gaming Centre categor B4 mac 20% of numb gan mach nines, ver is the No limit on category C or D machines Family Entertainment Centre (with Premises Licence) No limit on category C or D machines Family Entertainment Centre Gaming Machine Permit D Club Gaming Permit B3A, B4, C and D 3 total Cat B3A machines are lottery only machines which are only permitted in members clubs and miners welfare institutes.
 Club Machine Permit B3A, B4, C and D 3 total Licensed premises: automatic entitlement C and D 2 total Licensed premises: Gaming Machine Permit C and D Unlimited